 If you look like you haven't made an effort, I don't believe you want the job.

 Now you've got me worried?
-What should I do, Becca?
+What should I do, Bec?

 No need to stress.
 I talk about awareness all the time, and in this situation too, awareness is key.
 If you have a strong self-awareness about these things you are less likely to go wrong.
-Here are some basic tips:
+Here are some basic tips for personal presentation for your next interview:

 YOUR INTERVIEW OUTFIT